kenbacay/WD-Seatwork-1/readme.md

 ## Overview

-This project is demonstrating my skills in making?
+This project shows my skills in making clean and creative web designs using HTML and CSS.
+It includes different header and footer styles, buttons, logos, and background effects.?

 ### Key Components
 <!-- TODO: List of Key Components -->